An $(\aleph_0,k+2)$-Theorem for $k$-Transversals: Introduction

+It should be mentioned however that since the fractional Helly theorem of~\cite{JP23} relies crucially on the convexity assumption, the reduction approach of~\cite{JP23} implies the assertion of Theorem~\ref{Thm:Main1} only for families of \emph{convex} near-balls.
+On the contrary, our approach which tackles the $(\aleph_0,k+2)$-problem directly using geometric tools, allows proving Theorem~\ref{Thm:Main1} for families of general (i.e., not necessarily convex) near-balls.

 \textbf{Organization of the paper.} The paper is organized as follows.
 Definitions and notations that will be used throughout the paper are presented in Section~\ref{sec:def}, and the proof of Theorem~\ref{Thm:Main1} is presented in Section~\ref{sec:main}.
-The Proof of Proposition~\ref{thm:ex} is presented in Section \ref{sec:anti}.
+The Proof of Proposition~\ref{thm:ex} ispresented in Section \ref{sec:anti}.